zinzy/zinzy.website-v2/_notes/Erasing racism.md

 You'll find that I quite intentionally use the term "ethnicity" where other people might use "race".
 I think we should [[stop saying race]].

 ### Examples
-- I've been thinking about [[erasing racism-in-riverdale|erasing racism in 'Riverdale']]
+- I've been thinking about [[Erasing racism in riverdale|erasing racism in 'Riverdale']]